TaceoLabs/docs/docs/releases/co-noir-nov.md

 ## New features

-First, let’s look back at the status quo from zkSummit (early Oct.).
+First, let’s look back at the status quo from zkSummit (early Oct.)
 At this point coNoir was “only” supporting basic field arithmetic, thus coNoir programs could just use the field datatype and simple operations, like additions and multiplications (see [A First Look at Collaborative Noir | TACEO Blog](https://blog.taceo.io/co-noir-intro/)).
 This has changed drastically, so let’s give some update:

 ### Range checks